 The Settle Carlisle railway passes through the west side of the Dales and you can stop at a number of stations in the Dales, getting off to walk or visit a pub, or use to walk into a B&B to stay at if you have time.
 The route travels through some beautiful Dales scenery and the Ribblehead viaduct is a very impressive man made construction to see.
 It’s best to get off the train at Ribblehead and walk to the viaduct for the best views, and there is a pub close by for a pint and lunch before you get back on the train.

-For the more adventurous, there are many climbing routes in the area, you can skydive, or take on hire wire adventure courses in nearby Bedale.
+For the more adventurous, there are many climbing routes in the area, you can skydive, or take on high wire adventure courses in nearby Bedale.